Rachael King

-Rachael King (born 1970) is an author from New Zealand.

-Background
+Rachael King (born 1970) is a New Zealand fiction writer.
+Her book Red Rocks (2012) won the LIANZA Esther Glen Junior Fiction Award and was adapted into the 2025 television series Secrets at Red Rocks.
+For eight years she was literary director of the WORD Christchurch Writers and Readers Festival.

+Life

 King was born in 1970, in Hamilton, New Zealand.
 In 2001 she received a Master of Arts in creative writing from Victoria University of Wellington.

 King is a bass guitarist and has played with several bands on the Flying Nun label.

-King's father is the historian and author Michael King and her brother is filmmaker Jonathan King.
+King's father was the historian and author Michael King and her brother is filmmaker Jonathan King.

+King was a contestant on season 3 of the reality television show The Traitors NZ.